shyamupa/cogcomp-nlpy/ccg_nlpy/server/README.md

 - [Write a method to create new views in your model](#add-method-to-create-view-in-your-model), and
 - [Write the server](#write-the-server).

-If you are trying to serve a multilingual model, you should also look at `multi_annotator.py`.
+If you are trying to serve a multilingual model, you should also look at [serving multiple models](#serving-multiple-models).

 ## Create Your Annotator
 Create a Annotator by subclassing the Annotator class in `annotator.py`.